2bndy5/CirquePinnacle/docs/api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Setter
-   .. cpp:function:: void setAllowSleep(bool isEnabled)
+   .. cpp:function:: void allowSleep(bool isEnabled)

       This will specify if the Pinnacle ASIC is allowed to sleep after about 5 seconds of idle activity (no input event).